MicrosoftDocs/well-architected/well-architected/performance-efficiency/selecting-services.md

 ### Understand workload requirements

 Evaluate the needs and characteristics of your workload to determine the requirements.
 Align your workload requirements to the performance targets at every tier.
-You must account for specific constraints or dependencies.
+You must account for constraints or dependencies.
 When you understand your workload requirements, you can make informed decisions.
-You can take appropriate actions to select the right infrastructure and implement strategies to handle peak loads or variations in demand.
+You can determine the right infrastructure and implement strategies to handle peak loads or variations in demand.

 **Meet performance targets**.
-Select services that allow you to meet the performance targets for your workload.
+Select services that enable you to meet the performance targets for your workload.
 Ensure that the service supports the performance needs and allows you to monitor its performance.
 Collect performance data for critical components.

 **Consider organizational restrictions**.
-Be aware of restrictions your organization might have on services that you deploy.
+Be familiar with restrictions that your organization might have on services that you deploy.
 Consider these restrictions when you design your solution.

 **Consider compliance and security requirements**.
 Compliance and security requirements can affect the services and configurations that you select.
-Ensure that the services you choose meet the requirements related to storage, encryption, access controls, audit logs, and data locations.
+Ensure that the services you choose meet the requirements that are related to storage, encryption, access controls, audit logs, and data locations.

-**Meet team skills**.
-Personnel have to build and maintain workloads.
-Different services require different personnel skills.
+**Consider team skills**.
+Your team builds and maintains workloads.
+Different services require different skills.
 Choose services that your team knows how to use, or commit to training them before you choose a service.
-Ensure that team members possess the expertise and knowledge to effectively use the services and know how to optimize its performance.
+Ensure that team members possess the expertise and knowledge to effectively use the services and to optimize its performance.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Specialized services offer specific functionalities but might limit customization.
-Flexible resources require more management and configuration.
-Managed services offer ease of management, but you might have less control over underlying infrastructure compared to self-managed resources.
+Flexible resources require more management and configuration compared to specialized services.
+Managed services offer ease of management, but you might have less control over the underlying infrastructure compared to self-managed resources.

 ### Understand the services

 Consider various factors and gain a comprehensive understanding of the service before you choose it.
 Research and assess the services and tools that the cloud provider offers.
 Determine the services and tools that best align with your workload requirements.
-Consider factors like managed services, serverless options, and specialized services for different workload types.
+Consider factors like managed services, serverless options, and specialized services.

 **Understand service limits**.
 Service limits are the predefined thresholds or boundaries that service providers set.
 Service limits define the maximum usage of resources or capabilities within that service.
 When you're familiar with the service limits, you can avoid issues such as resource contention, performance degradation, or unexpected service interruptions.
-You plan and scale their infrastructure appropriately, taking into account factors such as data volume, processing capacity, and data residency requirements.
+You can plan and scale the infrastructure appropriately, taking into account factors such as data volume, processing capacity, and data residency requirements.

 **Offload functionality**.
-Service features are designed to handle specific tasks efficiently and at scale, which allows you to take advantage of its optimized infrastructure.
+Service features are designed to handle specific tasks efficiently and at scale, which allows you to take advantage of the optimized infrastructure.
 Service features are also regularly maintained.
 Choose services that allow you to offload functionality to service features instead of writing and maintaining your own custom code.
 Custom code adds complexity and makes the workload prone to performance issues.
 Only develop custom code when service features aren't sufficient.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: The best service for your workload might be a technology that your team isn't skilled at, can't afford, or requires extra security layers to support.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: The best service for your workload might be a technology that your team isn't skilled at, can't afford, or it might require extra security layers.
 For example, a public load balancer might fit your performance needs.
 But if you don't have a web application firewall, you might have to deploy a firewall to secure the workload.

 ### Evaluate the location

 Select the appropriate region and availability zones for hosting your workload.
 The region refers to a specific geographic location.
 The availability zones are separate physical datacenters within a region.
 Different regions and availability zones might have varying levels of network latency and compute resources.
 Latency refers to the time it takes for data to travel from the source to the destination.
-Select the infrastructure with low latency and ample resources, so you can optimize the performance of your workload.
+Select the infrastructure with low latency and ample resources so you can optimize the performance of your workload.

 **Understand available features**.
 Different regions have different available features, such as the number of services and availability zones.
 Understand the features that are available in a region before you select it.
 Ensure that a region meets your workload performance needs.

 **Consider latency**.
 When your workload communicates across regions and availability zones, it increases latency.
-You should place workload components that communicate frequently in the same region.
-Select a region that's close to users to minimize network latency and provide a better user experience.
+Determine the workload components that communicate frequently, and place them in the same region.
+Select a region that's close to users to minimize network latency and provide an optimal user experience.

 **Understand datacenter mapping**.
 Availability zones don't always map to the same datacenters.
 Availability zones only map to the same datacenters within a subscription.
 For example, *Zone 1* in *Subscription A* might not map to the same datacenters as *Zone 1* in *Subscription B*.
-For multi-subscription workloads, you need to consider the zone mapping between regions and choose the availability zones that maximize performance.
+For multi-subscription workloads, consider the zone mapping between regions, and choose the availability zones that maximize performance.

 ### Evaluate networking requirements

 Assess your network needs to determine the appropriate workload services and configurations.
 Ensure that the network can support your workload.
 To evaluate networking requirements, consider:

-- *Network traffic*: Assess the expected network traffic for the workload.
+- **Network traffic**: Assess the expected network traffic for the workload.
 Understand the data transfer needs and the frequency of network requests.
-- *Bandwidth requirements*: Determine the bandwidth requirements for the workload.
-Consider the amount of data that needs to be transmitted and received over the network.
+- **Bandwidth requirements**: Determine the bandwidth requirements for the workload.
+Consider the amount of data that is transmitted and received over the network.
-- *Latency*: Evaluate the desired latency for the workload.
-Use private virtual networks and backbone networks instead of traversing the public internet to decrease the latency of workload.
+- **Latency**: Evaluate the desired latency for the workload.
+Use private virtual networks and backbone networks instead of traversing the public internet.
+This technique decreases the latency of the workload.
-- *Throughput*: Consider the required throughput for the workload.
+- **Throughput**: Consider the required throughput for the workload.
 Throughput refers to the amount of data that can be transmitted over a network in a given time.
 Configure the network routing options to take advantage of network throughput benefits.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Private virtual networking limits public access and makes it difficult to deploy and manage resources.

 ### Evaluate compute requirements

-Choosing the appropriate compute service is important for performance efficiency.
+Choose the appropriate compute service to optimize performance efficiency.
 Different compute services have varying capabilities and characteristics that can affect the performance of your workload.
 Select the optimal compute service to ensure that your workload runs efficiently.

 **Understand instance types**.
 Different instance types are optimized for different workloads, such as CPU-optimized, memory-optimized, and GPU instances.
 Choose the instance type that aligns with your needs.